GOP Senators Defend Jeff Sessions As Trump Continues Publicly Humiliating Him

 While the connection between Sessions’ recusal and the ongoing Russian investigation appears clear for Trump, the Republican senators supporting Sessions now stopped short of offering a full-throttled defense of the Russian investigation being led by former FBI Director Robert Mueller.

 And despite their public defense of the attorney general, the impact of these senators’ stances on other key Republican leaders is unclear.
-It’s also uncertain as to whether or not any of these statements will cause Trump to take pause.
+It’s also uncertain as to whether any of these statements will cause Trump to take pause.

-For his part, House Speaker Paul Ryan marked a much more circumspect tone at a weekly news conference on Tuesday, saying that the president “determines who is hired and fired in the executive branch.
+For his part, House Speaker Paul Ryan (R-Wis.) took a much more circumspect tone at a weekly news conference on Tuesday, saying that the president “determines who is hired and fired in the executive branch.
 That’s his prerogative.”

-Note: UPDATE: July 26 ― Sen. Marco Rubio (R-Fla.) on Wednesday added his voice to the chorus defending Sessions, calling him “honest & transparent” and praising his “fairness & kindness.”